citsystems/jsify/docs/_sources/using_dictionaries.rst.txt

     })

     # Iterating over nested keys
-    user_keys = json_keys(nested_dict.user1.details)
+    user_keys = jsified_keys(nested_dict.user1.details)
     for key in user_keys:
         print(key)  # Outputs: 'age', 'city'

     # Accessing nested values during iteration
-    for value in json_values(nested_dict):
+    for value in jsified_values(nested_dict):
         print(f'{value.name} of age {value.details.age}')
     # Outputs: 'Bob of age 25', 'Alice of age 30'

     # Accessing nested items during iteration
-    for key, value in json_items(nested_dict):
+    for key, value in jsified_items(nested_dict):
         print(f'{key}: {value.name} of age {value.details.age}')
     # Outputs: 'user1: Bob of age 25', 'user2: Alice of age 30'

-The use of `JsonIterator` ensures that even as you iterate over the elements of a `JsonDict`, you maintain the ability to interact with the data in a JSON-like manner.
+The use of `Iterator` ensures that even as you iterate over the elements of a `Dict`, you maintain the ability to interact with the data in a JSON-like manner.
 This seamless integration of iteration and JSON-like behavior makes the Jsify library particularly powerful when dealing with complex and nested data structures.